daronphang/coding_resources/javascript/node_js/express_js/basics.md

 ```

 ## Error Handling:
 For error-handling middlewares, pass error argument and calling next(error).
+To avoid inifite loop in then-catch block, do not throw error but call next(new Error(err)).

 ```javascript
 // auth.js